MicrosoftDocs/Advertising/advertising/bingads-13/guides/operation-error-codes.md

 **Description**
 The country/region code is not valid.

-The country/region code must be one of the supported publisher countries.
+The country/region code must be one of the supported publisher countries/regions.

 ***